Teqed/sequelize-auto/sample/README.md

 ### 1. Create Database

 Go to the [dbscripts](./dbscripts) directory.
-Run the `{dialect}-sample-model.sql` and `{dialect}-sample-data.sql` scripts for your chosen database dialect (mssql, mysql, postgres, sqlite, db2, or snowflake).
+Run the `{dialect}-sample-model.sql` and `{dialect}-sample-data.sql` scripts for your chosen database dialect (mssql, mysql, postgres, sqlite, db2, ibmi, or snowflake).

 If using sqlite, you can use the provided node script: